Setting Your Colleague's Salary. Each Month. Using An App.

 Sentiment about the SentimentApp

 All 45 colleagues are excited about this pilot.
 Everyone thinks it’s interesting.
 They are willing to try it.
-About continuing with it after the pilot phase, people are more sceptical.
+About continuing with it after the pilot phase, people are more skeptical.
 Right now, I think it’s 50-50.
 Some have even said that they will quit if it is pushed through.

 We need, first, to decide about the decision-making process for actually using it.
 The advice process won’t fit here.
 It will probably be a democratic approach, possibly with a unanimous requirement.
 We’ll see.